ReaperOAK/eventure/planning and scopes/team-roles/ui-ux-dev (Owais)/ui-ux-dev.md

 - `/src/styles/`:
   - `tailwind.config.js` (if not present)

 ## Docs to Update
-- `README.md` (UI/UX section)
+- `README.md` (UI/UX section) – updated with component/page list and accessibility notes
-- Add screenshots or UI flow diagrams if possible
+- Add screenshots or UI flow diagrams if possible (recommended for next phase)

 ---
 - Follow the coding and UI guidelines in `eventure.md` and project instructions.